meixuesong/meixuesong.github.io/source/_posts/2015-01-13-titanium-uiji-zui-jia-shi-jian.markdown

 ```

 ### 2.4 图片
-* PNG – PNG images are in a lossless-compressed format that can support high-color images.
+>* PNG – PNG images are in a lossless-compressed format that can support high-color images.
 This format is best suited to line-art, text, and icons.
 It is a better choice than GIF in almost all cases.
 * JPG – JPG (or JPEG) is lossy-compressed file format best suited for photographs.
 It is not well-suited for text, line drawings, or icons because of visual artifacts created during the compression process that will reduce quality and readability.
+* 因此：
 * Photos?
 Use JPG
 * Text, line drawings, icons, button graphics?
 Use PNG
 * Flip-book style animations (for which animated GIFs would be the traditional choice)?
 Use the ImageView's images property and pass to it an array of PNG or optimized JPG files.